david-San/CompRes3/README.md

 This is CompRes 3!

- This prototype was designed, coded and implemented by David Enrique Sanchez Oliva at Newcastle University, UK, during 2023 as a continuation of the research Towards Calculating the Resilience of a Urban Transport Network under Attack.
+ This prototype was designed, coded and implemented by David Enrique Sanchez Oliva at Newcastle University, UK, from 2022-2024 as a continuation of the research Towards Calculating the Resilience of a Urban Transport Network under Attack.
 The research is supervised by Dr. Charles Morisset.

 There is an article that uses this simulator presented in PASM'22 (11th International Workshop on Practical Applications of Stochastic Modelling).
 This workshop is collocated with EPEW 2022 (18th European Performance Engineering Workshop).
 On that workshop CompRes 1 was presented.